brianholland99/recipe-old/README.md

 The XML DTD was created jointly by D. Elmo Peele and Brian Holland.
 We looked around and did not find too much.
 A.M.
 Kuchling had an attempt that had some of the basics.
-Jim Watson contributed to this by helping with the XSLT scripts.
+Jim Watson contributed to this by helping with the XSLT scripts, since he had an interest too.

 It grew from both of us doing baking and having some recipes that we wanted to process via scripts to display in various formats and XML XSLT, and XSLT-FO seemed reasonable to use at the time.
-We wanted to include a bunch of recipes that we had that contained weird measurements such as "1 cup minus 1 tablespoon" and ranges of measures.
+We wanted to include a bunch of recipes that we had that contained weird measurements such as "1 cup less 1 tablespoon" and ranges of measures.

 Several recipes have been added to our initial set from my collection.

-See doc/recipe_ifo.html for details about the project and the DTD.
+See doc/recipe_info.html for details about the project and the DTD.

 ## Use